Skip to main content

 04

-Situation 04
+Challenge 04

 We fix this by

-mapping every integration in week one and moving them in stages, around — not at — go-live.
+mapping every integration in week one and moving them in stages, around, not at, go-live.

 The integrations are the problem.